-Investing in Our Community
+Investing in Our Families & Community

 “We fund projects and shared community assets — not cash to individuals.
 Every grant must benefit a group, route funds through an organization or vendor, and produce a visible, shareable outcome that builds cooperation and inspires future giving.”